Healthcare Technology Trends: Latest Software Innovations

 Similarly, DeepAffinity, a semi-supervised model combining recurrent and convolutional neural networks (RNNs and CNNs), forecasts drug-target binding affinities.
 It uses labeled and unlabeled data to encode molecular and protein sequences, outperforming traditional models like random forests and ensembles.

 AI continues to be viewed as a promising solution, with its limitations and benefits, in cancer diagnosis.
-Our engineer conducted complex research on utilizing AI for processing whole slide images or WSI.
+Our engineer conducted complex research on utilizing AI for cancer detection by processing whole slide images or WSI.
 Working with WSI appears challenging due to the giant resolution of the image.
 While WSI scans are extremely informative, it takes hours of scrupulous zooming in and out, scrolling from area to area, to conduct the examination.
 AI can process WSI using computer vision and convolutional neural networks.
 This approach supports healthcare professionals by spotlighting the area of interest where potential cancer cells can be located, reducing the time for diagnostics.

 However, the implementation of AI for the WSI examination not only brings solid outcomes but also requires specific preparation for model training.
 This aspect should be thoroughly considered during the adoption of AI across the healthcare industry since WSI scanners have become a conventional part of medical institutions.